Gaussian diagrammatics from Circular Ensembles of random matrices: Conclusion

 \section{Conclusion}

 We have found Gaussian matrix models that provide novel diagrammatic rules for the calculation of moments in circular ensembles, $C\beta E(N)$.
 The matrices involved are generic complex for $\beta=2$, complex symmetric for $\beta=1$ and complex self-dual for $\beta=4$, and their dimension must be set to $1-2/\beta$.
 The result is an expansion in inverse powers of $N$ for $\beta=2$, of $N+1$ for $\beta=1$ and of $2N-1$ for $\beta=4$.

-In view of the fact that \be ^{COE(N)}={\rm Wg}^{O(N+1)},\quad {\rm Wg}^{CSE(N)}={\rm Wg}^{Sp(N-1/2)},\ee our results lead to expansions in inverse powers of $N$ for the moments of $U(N)$, $O(N)$, and $Sp(N)$.
+The expansion parameters $N+1$ and $2N-1$ for $\beta=1,4$ must somehow be related to the Weingarten function identities \be ^{COE(N)}={\rm Wg}^{O(N+1)},\quad {\rm Wg}^{CSE(N)}={\rm Wg}^{Sp(2N-1)},\ee and in fact our results lead to new diagrammatic expansions in inverse powers of $N$ for the moments of $O(N)$ and $Sp(N)$.
+This might shed some light on the above identities, which at the moment are still little more than coincidences.

-The complex symmetric matrix model we developed here for $COE(N)$ must therefore give the same results as the generic real matrix model developed in \cite{expansion} for $O(N+1)$ and the corresponding semiclassical model \cite{AP}.
+The complex symmetric matrix model we developed here for $COE(N)$ must be equivalent to the generic real matrix model developed in \cite{expansion} for $O(N+1)$ and the corresponding semiclassical model \cite{AP}.
 However, this equality between very different matrix models is not obvious a priori and a direct proof would be quite interesting.
-It might shed some light on the identities (\ref{iden}), which at the moment are still little more than coincidences.